Botulinum toxin: Brand names

+Commercial forms are marketed under the brand names Botox (onabotulinumtoxinA), Dysport/Azzalure (abobotulinumtoxinA), Letybo (letibotulinumtoxinA), Myobloc (rimabotulinumtoxinB), Xeomin/Bocouture (incobotulinumtoxinA), and Jeuveau (prabotulinumtoxinA).

 Botulinum toxin A is sold under the brand names Jeuveau, Botox, and Xeomin.
 Botulinum toxin B is sold under the brand name Myobloc.

 In the United States, botulinum toxin products are manufactured by a variety of companies, for both therapeutic and cosmetic use.
-A U.S. supplier reported in its company materials in 2011 that it could "supply the world's requirements for 25 indications approved by Government agencies around the world" with less than one gram of raw botulinum toxin.
+A US supplier reported in its company materials in 2011 that it could "supply the world's requirements for 25 indications approved by Government agencies around the world" with less than one gram of raw botulinum toxin.
 Myobloc or Neurobloc, a botulinum toxin type B product, is produced by Solstice Neurosciences, a subsidiary of US WorldMeds.
-AbobotulinumtoxinA), a therapeutic formulation of the type A toxin manufactured by Galderma in the United Kingdom, is licensed for the treatment of focal dystonias and certain cosmetic uses in the U.S. and other countries.
+AbobotulinumtoxinA), a therapeutic formulation of the type A toxin manufactured by Galderma in the United Kingdom, is licensed for the treatment of focal dystonias and certain cosmetic uses in the US and other countries.
+LetibotulinumtoxinA (Letybo) was approved for medical use in the United States in February 2024.

-Besides the three primary U.S. manufacturers, numerous other botulinum toxin producers are known.
-Xeomin, manufactured in Germany by Merz, is also available for both therapeutic and cosmetic use in the U.S. Lanzhou Institute of Biological Products in China manufactures a botulinum toxin type-A product; as of 2014, it was the only botulinum toxin type-A approved in China.
+Besides the three primary US manufacturers, numerous other botulinum toxin producers are known.
+Xeomin, manufactured in Germany by Merz, is also available for both therapeutic and cosmetic use in the US.
+Lanzhou Institute of Biological Products in China manufactures a botulinum toxin type-A product; as of 2014, it was the only botulinum toxin type-A approved in China.
 Botulinum toxin type-A is also sold as Lantox and Prosigne on the global market.
-Neuronox, a botulinum toxin type-A product, was introduced by Medy-Tox Inc. of South Korea in 2009.
+Neuronox, a botulinum toxin type-A product, was introduced by Medy-Tox of South Korea in 2009.

 Toxin production

 Botulism toxins are produced by bacteria of the genus Clostridium, namely C. botulinum, C. butyricum, C. baratii and C. argentinense, which are widely distributed, including in soil and dust.
 Also, the bacteria can be found inside homes on floors, carpet, and countertops even after cleaning.
+Complicating the problem is that the taxonomy for C. botulinum remains chaotic.
+The toxin has likely been horizontally transferred across lineages, contributing to the multi-species pattern seen today.

 Food-borne botulism results, indirectly, from ingestion of food contaminated with Clostridium spores, where exposure to an anaerobic environment allows the spores to germinate, after which the bacteria can multiply and produce toxin.
 Critically, ingestion of toxin rather than spores or vegetative bacteria causes botulism.
 Botulism is nevertheless known to be transmitted through canned foods not cooked correctly before canning or after can opening, so is preventable.
 Infant botulism arising from consumption of honey or any other food that can carry these spores can be prevented by eliminating these foods from diets of children less than 12 months old.